lgajowy/java9-modules/Java9 Modules.md

 ## 4. Increased security and performance
 (try to invoke code on your java app)

-## 5. Jar hell solutions
-Do i want to talk about it??

 ## 6. Caveats??
  - show how to check if apis are inaccessible?